MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 ## Install the same languages as the operating system

 When deploying Office, you can automatically install the same languages that are in use by the operating system.
-To do so, use the same process and tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.
+To do so, use the include the steps below when deploying Office with your standard process and tools:

 1. When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select **Match Operating System** as the primary language.
 2. If you use a local source, we recommend that you use the Office CDN as a backup source for language packs.
 To do so, select **Fallback to the CDN for missing languages** in the Installation section.